History of Tibetan Buddhism: Chinese influences (8th century)

 Tibetan king Trisong Detsen (742–797) invited the Chan master Moheyan to transmit the Dharma at Samye Monastery.
 According to Tibetan sources, Moheyan lost the so-called council of Lhasa (793), a debate sponsored by Trisong Detsen on the nature of emptiness with the Indian master Kamalaśīla, and the king declared Kamalaśīlas philosophy should form the basis for Tibetan Buddhism.
 However, a Chinese source found in Dunhuang written by Mo-ho-yen says their side won, and some scholars conclude that the entire episode is fictitious.

 Pioneering Buddhologist Giuseppe Tucci speculated that Mohayen's ideas were preserved by the Nyingmapas in the form of dzogchen teachings.
 John Myrdhin Reynolds and Sam van Schaik reject this possibility.
 According to Reynolds, "Except for a brief flirtation with Ch'an in the early days of Buddhism in Tibet in the eighth century, the Tibetans exhibited almost no interest at all in Chinese Buddhism, except for translating a few Sutras from Chinese for which they did not possess Indian originals."

 Growth in Tibet (9th century)

 From the outset Buddhism was opposed by the native shamanistic Bön religion, which had the support of the aristocracy, but it thrived under royal patronage, reaching a peak under King Rälpachän (r.
 817–836).
 Terminology in translation was standardised around 825, enabling a highly literal translation methodology.

+Ralpachen (9th century)

+Ralpachen is considered a very important king in the history of Tibet and of Tibetan Buddhism.
+He was the third of the three Dharma Kings (chos gyal) of the Yarlung Dynasty, following Songtsen Gampo the 33rd king, nd Trisong Detsen the 38th king.
+Least renown of the three, Ralpachen's contributions to Tibetan Buddhism were profound.

+All three kings respectively contributed in bringing Mahayana Buddhism to Tibet and evolving the yana into the Vajrayana, through their imperial sponsoring and patronizing of the Vajrayana by way of Guru Padmasambhava.[4]
+In supporting the growth of Tibetan Buddhism, they built monasteries with Khenpo Santaraksita, grew ordained sanghas of monks and nuns, compiled and printed the Tibetan canon and printed dharma books at Sanchu and spread the Buddhadharma through imperial patronage into their empire.